Skip to main content

 Slate is fire-resistant and durable, which makes it a great choice for homeowners living in regions of high heat and extreme weather conditions.
 Just like concrete and clay tiles, though, slate is heavy.
 You know the drill by now: if you want a slate roof, make sure your home can bear the weight.

-A beautiful metal roof will never go out of style.
 The most commonly used materials used for metal tiles are:

 • Aluminum